 The special permit segment will be constructed of 6-inch diameter FlexSteel pipe, which is flexible pipe with a steel core.
-The FlexSteel pipe will be inserted into an existing 12-inch diameter, 1950's vintage bare steel pipeline, known as FM120 Pipeline.
-The new 6-inch diameter FlexSteel pipe will be inserted through the existing 12-inch diameter steel pipeline.
-This 5.84-mile pipeline will continue to be used to transport dry transmission quality natural gas located in McKean and Elk Counties, Pennsylvania, as is the current steel pipeline.
-The special permit segment area is sparsely populated with the closest building intended for human occupancy located twenty-eight (28) feet away in a short section of Class 2 located near Pennsylvania State Route 146.
+The majority of the new FlexSteel pipe will be inserted into an existing 12-inch diameter, 1950's vintage bare steel pipeline, known as FM120 Pipeline.
+This 12.58-mile pipeline will continue to be used to transport dry transmission quality natural gas located in McKean, Elk, and Cameron Counties, Pennsylvania, as is the current steel pipeline.
+The special permit segment area is sparsely populated, Class 1 location, with 6 buildings intended for human occupancy within the 12.58-mile Class location area with the closest building intended for human occupancy located one hundred and seventy (170) feet away.
 The special permit segment area does not have nearby places of public assembly.
-This pipeline segment does not have any 49 CFR Part 192, subpart O, high consequence areas (HCAs) within its potential impact radius (PIR).
-The 6-inch pipeline will have a maximum allowable operating pressure (MAOP) of 720 psig.
+This pipeline segment does not have any 49 CFR Part 192, subpart O, high consequence areas (HCAs) or modeate consequence areas (MCAs) within its potential impact radius (PIR).
+The 6-inch pipeline will have a maximum allowable operating pressure (MAOP) of 720 pounds per square inch gauge (psig).
 The 6-inch diameter pipeline PIR is approximately 130.5 feet.